TurnerSoftware/MongoFramework/README.md

 `[Column("NewColumnName")]`

 Remaps the property with the specified name when reading/writing.

+`[ForeignKey("NameOfIdProperty")]` / `[ForeignKey("NameOfNavigationProperty")]`

+Allows connecting two properties, an ID property and a navigation property, together in a relationship.
+The ID property will be saved and updated based on the navigation property.
+The navigation property won't be mapped to the entity.

+`[InverseProperty("NameOfIdProperty)]`

+Allows connecting an `ICollection` navigation property to a specific identifier on the related entity.
+Without this attribute on a collection, the ID property of the related entity will be used.

 ### MongoFramework-specific Attributes
 There are additional attributes defined by MongoFramework that allow for more advanced functionality.
 These include indexing, controlling how "extra elements" are handled as well as entity mutation.